kennethmcinturf/wright-rango-app/README.md

 - Navigate into the repo in your local machine, and run `composer install`
 - Run `npm run dev` to compile the Vue Components
 - I just put a local server up for deployment.
 Running `php artisan serve` will allow you to run the app locally from `<http://127.0.0.1:8000>`
+- Application also comes with some PHPUnit test, to test PuzzleSolver functionality, PuzzleTest.php.
+To run these, run `vendor/bin/phpunit --filter PuzzleTest` from the command line in the applications root directory.

 ## Application Overview
 - Users can enter comma seperated strings, representing the different puzzles and solutions, in both of the input boxes on the page.
 Default values are the examples inputs from the problem